-In Thai language ทำบุญกระดูกบรรพบุรุษ translates to Make Ancestral Bones.
-Personally, I would be inclined to call it ‘Ancestral Bones Ceremony’ but I’m not going to make any bones about that, lol.
+In Thai language, ทำบุญกระดูกบรรพบุรุษ translates to Make Ancestral Bones.
+Personally, I would be inclined to call it the ‘Ancestral Bones Ceremony,’ but I’m not going to make any bones about that, lol.

-Not surprisingly, this somewhat bizarre event took place during a visit to Buriram.
-I have to admit that before, during and after the occasion I mainly had no idea what was going on.
+Not surprisingly, this somewhat bizarre event took place during a visit to Buriram, as things often do when you’re seemingly bored in Buriram.
+I have to admit that before, during, and after the occasion, I mainly had no idea what was going on.

 My best explanation of ‘Make Ancestral Bones’ is interpreted from my wife’s explanation of the event to me.
 It is a very ritualistic (Buddhist) occasion to honor, celebrate, and remember deceased family members.
 The event culminates with the transporting of the remains (bones) of dead relatives (ancestors) from the home to the local temple.